Become an Event Planning Professional!

 - Explore career opportunities within the event industry, while identifying which one of the industry’s pillars is right for you

-- Communicate ideas and design concepts effectively to clients based on event’s goals and objectives
+- Design concepts based on event’s goals and objectives

-- Describe and perform all phases of event coordination, and key elements within each phase (research, design, planning, pre-production, on-site management, and evaluation & post-event activities)
+- Describe and perform all phases of event coordination (research, design, planning, pre-production, on-site management, evaluation & post-event)

 - Recognize and determine solutions for potential conflicts and challenges that may arise before, during and after an event

-- Gain working knowledge of menu planning, pricing, new food and beverage trends
+- Gain working knowledge of menu planning, pricing, food & beverage trends

-- Apply best practices in budgeting, vetting, contracting and managing event entertainment
+- Apply best practices in budgeting, vetting, contracting and entertainment

 - Integrate AV into your projects for a better client experience

-- Assess and identify specific potential risks associated with an event, and manage resources to mitigate those risks
+- Identify specific potential risks associated with an event, and manage resources to mitigate those risks

 - Complete a portfolio that can be presented to potential employers

-This certificate program is intended for entry level event planners and people who are new to the industry.
-Whether you are an administrative assistant, entrepreneur, manager, or current event professional at an entry level position, who is interested in becoming responsible for coordinating small to large-scale events including meetings, fundraisings, conferences, corporate programs, weddings, reunions, sporting events, and more, this program is for you!
+This certificate program is intended for people who are interested in becoming responsible for coordinating small to large-scale events including meetings, fundraisings, conferences, corporate programs, weddings, reunions, sporting events, etc; such as:

-Four courses are delivered in the Classroom format; the Internship is delivered in the Online Self-Pace format together with work-place activities within the event industry sector.
+Five courses are delivered in the Classroom format; the Internship is workplace activities within the event industry sector.

 USD's Instructional team are experienced practitioners from the event management industry who provide a stimulating and participative learning environment for each course.
 The instructors have many years of combined experiences, tales from the trenches, actual case scenarios and expertise to share with all event management students.
 In addition, guest lectures working in the event industry are scheduled throughout the program.